lamttu/hippocampus/ThePragmaticProgrammer.md

 1. Work out where you are
 2. Make the smallest meaningful step towards where you want to be
 3. Evaluate where you end up and fix anything you broke

+## 49. Pragmantic teams

+Maintain a small, stable team (10-12 members)

+Team as a whole must take responsibility for the quality of the product

+Encourage everyone to actively monitor the env for changes.
+Stay awake and aware for increased scope, decreased time scales...

+Schedule things to make it happen (do it whenever there's a free moment means never).
+This includes old system maintenance, process reflection and refinement, new tech experiment, learning and skill improvements

+A team needs to communicate with other teams.
+Generate a brand

+Build teams so you can build code end-to-end, incrementally and iteratively.

+## 50. Do what works not what's fashionable

+How do you know if it works?
+Try it.
+Pilot the idea with a small team.

+One size fits no one well.
+You want to take the best pieces from any particular methodology and adapt them for use.

+The goal is to deliver working software when the users need it (on demand - this does not mean you're forced to deliver every minute) -> Continuous development

+## 51. Pragmatic starter kit

+### Version control

+Build, test, and deployment are triggered via commits or pushes to version control, and built in a container in the cloud

+### Regresion testing

+Test Early, Test Often, Test Automatically

+The automatic build runs all available tests.

+Once a human tester finds a bug, it should be the last time a human tester finds that bug.
+The automated tests should be modified to check for that particular bug from then on

+### Full automation